Calcium Chloride

 Application of Calcium Chloride

-Purity 94%: Calcium Chloride Purity 94% is used in industrial de-icing processes, where rapid melting of snow and ice is achieved even at subzero temperatures.
+Purity 94%: Calcium Chloride with 94% purity is used in de-icing road surfaces, where rapid ice melting and improved skid resistance are achieved.

-Pellet Form: Calcium Chloride Pellet Form is used in dust control on unpaved roads, where enhanced surface binding reduces airborne particulate matter.
+Dihydrate Form: Calcium Chloride dihydrate is used in dust laying on construction sites, where enhanced particle binding and minimized airborne particles are attained.

 Packing & Storage